-3.1 This application seeks permission for the variation of a planning condition to retain the third floor flat, reduce the height of the lift housing and raise the height of the roof structure over the terrace at Skelton Court, Wetheral.
+3.1 This application seeks permission for the variation of a planning condition to retain the third floor flat, together with physical alterations to the building at Skelton Court, Wetheral.
 The application site is situated within the Wetheral Conservation Area and a Grade II Listed Property, known as Acorn Bank, is located immediately to the east of the site.
 The surroundings to the site are wholly residential with the exception of the agricultural land that lies beyond the northern boundary.